Ishanshi-B/CS381/README.md

 # CS381
-This is CS 381 taken at Oregon State University (Fall 2024)
+This is CS 381 (Programming Language Fundamentals) taken at Oregon State University (Fall 2024).